rahulraj0941/Agent-Service/SUBMISSION_CHECKLIST.md

 Technology Stack:
 - Backend: FastAPI, LangChain, Google Gemini, ChromaDB
 - Frontend: React, Vite
-- Testing: Pytest with 50+ tests
+- Testing: Pytest with 25+ comprehensive tests

 The application is fully functional and ready for evaluation.
 Setup instructions are provided in README.md.